-by Peter McAneny The Wooden Post Vol. 6 – March 2017
+by Peter McAneny (adapted from The Wooden Post Vol. 6 – March 2017)

 As you may recall from the Kezurou-kai last October, there was work taking place throughout the day on a redwood arbor that was to be installed at Hakone Gardens at a later date.
 Well that later date was February 18 – a rare day with no rain and no mudslides.

 Karl Bareis and Ryosei Kaneko were the leaders for the day, with Hakone’s Jacob Kellner directing the cutting of bamboo and making sure the team had any resources required.
 Our volunteer crew arrived at HG before 10am and was soon put to work organizing the work area, unloading Karl’s truck, and preparing the footings.

 Prior to the 18th, a level area had been selected and prepared for the arbor.
 6 fiber-tube poured concrete footings with primed steel brackets protruding from them were ready to go.
 The blades of these brackets were to insert into (carefully!) chain-sawed mortises in the base of each post and therefore were to be invisible.
 Securing each post to a bracket would be two heavy steel pins.

 First order of business was to trim the corners off the square bracket plates so they matched the outline of the octagonal posts that Hata-san had shaped and surfaced for us back in October.

 The rest of the arbor was all pinned mortise and tenon (MT) joinery that Ryosei assured us was going to provide plenty of rigidity to support any eventual load on the structure.
 His choice of wood for the pins and spline tenons was elm.
 The wedges holding the through-mortises are Port Orford cedar.